kamingli1st/route_io/README.md

 # route_io
-route_io is tcp and udp handler, one instance handler different protocol and port at one time
+async route tcp/udp data to your c/c++ function, create one instance to handler different protocol and port at one time

+## For Linux OS build

 ## Prerequisition Installed